 Females reach sexual maturity at 6-7 years old, while males mature at 10-12 years old.
 White rhinos can communicate vocally using a wide range of sounds from calf squeaking to snarling or the wailing of adults.

 Dominant males maintain strict, non-overlapping ranges with their horns and massive sizes.
 Males tend to be more solitary than females, and live on about one square mile of land, whereas females can range over an area almost seven times as large.

 Cows and adolescents are rarely solitary.
 Small herds can consist of a cow and calf, other juvenile calves, or cows without calves and juvenile substitutes.

 Females may wander freely through these territories without threatening the males.
 However, during courtship, females are often aggressive and defensive, especially when trying to protect a young calf.

 White rhino calves weigh about 100 pounds at birth.
 They begin to eat grass within a few weeks but nurse until they are 18 months old.

-The mother and calf bond is very close, and a calf will remain with the mother until the next calf is born, usually in 2-3 years.
-In contrast to the black rhino, white rhino calves walk in front of their mothers.
+The mother and calf bond is very close and a calf will remain with the mother until the next calf is born, usually in 2-3 years.
+In contrast to the black rhino, white rhino calves will walk in front of their mothers.